jhonlloydval/ImJhonlloydval.github.io/README.md

 - You can also download or clone the repository itself, then open the project folder locally and double-click the `index.html` file to open it in a browser.

 ## WEBSITE STRUCTURE
-- **Home:** Introduction, photo, navigation pane, and social links.
+- **Home:** Introduction, photo, navigation pane, and social links (Facebook, linkedin, Github, and Instagram).
 - **About:** Personal background and programming language skills.
 - **Experience:** Details about education, online courses, and achievements.
 - **Services:** Blog, Projects, and Photography links.